asvspoof-challenge/asvspoof5/Baseline-AASIST/README.md

 ```

 ## Train / Test
-Before running the experiment, replace the data directory of `database_path' in the config file of `./config/AASIST_ASVspoof5.conf`.
+Before running the experiment, replace the data directory of `database_path` in the config file of `./config/AASIST_ASVspoof5.conf`.

 To train the model:
 ```